gnaudio/jabra-dotnet-device-properties-sample/README.md

 # Jabra SDK4 .NET - Device Settings and Properties Sample

-This is a .NET sample app demonstrating how to read, write and observe selected settings and properties of Jabra devices using the Jabra SDK4 .NET
+This is a .NET sample app demonstrating how to read, write and observe select settings and properties of Jabra devices using the Jabra SDK4 .NET

 > 💡 For an introduction and overview of Jabra device integration posibilities, please visit [developer.jabra.com](https://developer.jabra.com).